marcietolbert/MYDFIR-SOC-Analyst-Challenge/README.md

 ## Overview

-The MYDIFIR SOC Analyst Challenge, created by Steven of the YouTube channel <a href="https://www.youtube.com/@MyDFIR">MyDFIR</a> is a 30-day challenge.
-The goal of this writeup is to showcase the pracital knowledge and experience I've obtained over the course of the challenge and how it was applied within a simulated SOC enviroment.
-For more information about the challenge the playlist can be accessed <a href="https://www.youtube.com/watch?v=W3ExS2m6B24&list=PLG6KGSNK4PuBb0OjyDIdACZnb8AoNBeq6&index=1">here</a>.
+The MYDIFIR SOC Analyst Challenge, created by Steven of the YouTube channel <a href="https://www.youtube.com/@MyDFIR">MyDFIR</a> is a 30-day challenge aimed at helping aspiring SOC Analysts gain real-world practical experience through the setup and configuration of a realistic SOC enviroment.
+This challenge not only tasks the SOC Analyst with the creation of a cloud-based lab enviroment using VLTUR, but also tasks the analyst with mimicking real-world attack scenarios for detection and investigation.
+The goal of this writeup is to showcase how the pracital knowledge and experience I've obtained over the course of this challenge was applied within a simulated SOC enviroment.
+For more information about the challenge the playlist can be found <a href="https://www.youtube.com/watch?v=W3ExS2m6B24&list=PLG6KGSNK4PuBb0OjyDIdACZnb8AoNBeq6&index=1">here</a>.

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.

 ### Skills Learned